DRpandaMD/gcp-certified-associate-cloud-engineer-2020/GoogleKubernetesEngine/GoogleKubernetesEngine.md

 * copy and paste the external IP and put it into a browser and the web page should render

   * "Hello Cloud Gurus"

+## Kubernetes Storage

+### Kubernetes Storage Big Picture

+* Kubernetes Volumes abstract the data from the pods -- decoupling storage from Pods

+* File and Block are First Class citizens in Kubernetes

+  * Standards based

+  * pluggable backend

+  * Rich API

+* What are your storage requirements

+  * Speed?

+  * Replication?

+  * Resiliency

+  * ...etc

+* This all gets handled by the storage backend

+* Containers Storage Interface puts the storage into the hands of the Persistent Volume Subsystem.

+  * Persistent Volume (PV)

+  * Persistent Volume Claim (PVC)

+  * Storage Class (SC)

+### The Container Storage Interface